Jeannette Jara: Early life and education

-Jara was born in the commune of Conchalí (now part of Independencia) in northern Santiago, Chile.
-She grew up in the El Cortijo neighborhood, living in a mediagua (makeshift home) without access to running water, raised primarily by her grandmother.
+Jeannette Jara was born on 23 April 1974 in Conchalí, a working-class commune in northern Santiago (now part of Independencia).
+She grew up in the El Cortijo neighborhood, raised primarily by her grandmother in a mediagua (a prefabricated shelter) that initially lacked running water.
 Her father, Sergio Elías Jara Ulloa, was an industrial mechanic, and her mother, Jeanette del Carmen Román Guzmán, was a homemaker.
-She is the eldest of five siblings, including investigative journalist Sergio Jara.
+She is the eldest of five siblings, including the investigative journalist Sergio Jara Román.

-She completed her secondary education at the Liceo Isaura Dinator de Guzmán in Santiago.
-In her youth, she worked in temporary jobs, including as a promotora, seasonal farm worker, and street food vendor.
+Jara attended the Liceo Isaura Dinator de Guzmán, a public high school in Santiago.
+To support her studies and family, she worked various jobs in her youth, including as a promotora (promoter), seasonal agricultural worker, and street food vendor.

-Jara began studying law at the Pontifical Catholic University of Chile, but transferred to the University of Santiago, Chile (Usach), where she earned a degree in public administration.
-She later obtained a law degree from the Central University of Chile.
-She also holds a master's degree in public management and policy from Usach.
+She initially enrolled in law at the Pontifical Catholic University of Chile but transferred to the University of Santiago, Chile (USACH) due to financial constraints and political affinity, graduating with a degree in Public administration.
+She later obtained a Bachelor of Laws (LL.B.) from the Central University of Chile and a master's degree in Public Management from USACH.